-SECTION 26 - FIRE-RESISTIVE CONSTRUCTION IN A WILDLAND/URBAN INTERFACE AREA.
+SECTION 26 - IGNITION-RESISTANT CONSTRUCTION IN A WILDLAND/URBAN INTERFACE AREA

 26.1 General.
-For the purposes of this appendix this section describes the requirements of fireresistive construction related to protecting new structures from an approaching wildfire.
+For the purposes of this appendix this section describes the requirements of ignition-resistant construction related to protecting new structures from an approaching wildfire.
 While these standards will provide a high level of protection to structures built in the wildland/urban interface area; there is no guarantee or assurance that compliance with these standards will prevent damage or destruction of structures by fire in all cases.
-Section 26 contains standards for basic, and enhanced, fire-resistive construction in the wildland/urban interface area.
+Section 26 contains standards for basic, and enhanced, ignition-resistant construction in the wildland/urban interface area.
+Greenhouses are not considered structures for the purposes of this appendix.

-26.2 Basic Fire-Resistive Construction Requirements in the Wildland/Urban Interface
+26.2.
+Basic Ignition-Resistant Construction Requirements in the Wildland/Urban Interface Area.
+All structures built in the Wildland/Urban Interface Area must comply with the following basic ignition-resistant construction standards:

-Area.
-All structures built in the Wildland/Urban Interface Area must comply with the following basic fire-resistive construction standards:
+26.2.1.
+Windows and Glazing.
+Glass or other transparent, translucent or opaque glazing shall be tempered glass, multi-layered glass panels (dual glazed), glass block, have a fire-protection rating of not less than 20 minutes, or other assemblies approved by the FAHJ.

-26.2.1 Glazing.
-Glass or other transparent, translucent or opaque glazing shall be tempered glass, multi-layered glass panels, glass block, have a fire-protection rating of not less than 20 minutes, or other assemblies approved by the FAHJ.
 Glazing frames made of vinyl materials shall have welded corners, metal reinforcement in the interlock area, and be certified to ANSI/AAMA/NWWDA 101/I.S.2-97 structural requirements.

-26.2.2 Skylights.
+26.2.2.
+Skylights.
 Skylights within one-half mile of the Wildland/Urban Interface Area shall be tempered glass except when the structure is protected with an automatic fire sprinkler system, the FAHJ may approve other materials.

-26.2.3 Exterior Walls.
+26.2.3.
+Exterior Walls.
 Exterior walls in the Wildland/Urban Interface Area shall comply with the provisions of the U.B.C. and with the following additional requirements:

 1. Wall Surfacing Materials.
-The exterior wall surface materials shall be noncombustible or an approved alternate.
+The exterior wall surface materials shall be non combustible or an approved alternate.
 In all construction, exterior walls are required to be protected with 2-inch nominal solid blocking between rafters at all roof overhangs.
 Wood shingle and shake wall covering shall be prohibited except for repair or replacement as noted in Section 26.2.3, item 2.

-EXCEPTION: Wood siding of 3/8-inch plywood or 3/4-inch drop siding is permitted but must have an underlayment of /2-inch fire-rated gypsum sheathing that is tightly butted or taped and mudded.
+EXCEPTIONS: 1.
+Wood siding of 3/8-inch plywood or 3/4-inch drop siding is permitted but must have an underlayment of $\frac{1}{2}$ -inch fire-rated gypsum sheathing that is tightly butted or taped and mudded, or other ignition-resistive material as approved by the PAHJ.